 Our nation has many unsung heroes who devote countless hours to serving their communities.
-Since 1972, the Jefferson Awards Foundation has worked to empower and recognize such heroes, including through an annual awards ceremony (see sidebar on the Jefferson Awards Foundation).
+Since 1972, the Jefferson Awards Foundation has worked to empower and recognize such heroes, including through an annual awards ceremony.

 Highmark Health is one of a select group of “Jefferson Awards Champions” that nominates individuals in the workplace for Jefferson Awards.
 Every year, 12 finalists are selected, with one winner sent to the Jefferson Awards Foundation’s annual ceremony in Washington D.C.

 This year’s Highmark Health winner is Cathy Battle.
-By day, Battle works at Forbes Hospital, part of the Allegheny Health Network, as a respiratory therapist.
+By day, Battle works at Forbes Hospital, part of the Allegheny Health Network (AHN), as a respiratory therapist.
 She works 12-hour shifts and helps countless individuals while on the job; add her community involvement, and she never clocks out from serving others.

 In 2012, Battle and her husband took on an issue seldom discussed: access and ability to afford clean diapers.
 They founded the Western Pennsylvania Diaper Bank, which works with other groups and charities to provide free diapers to infants, toddlers, and senior citizens in need — more than 360,000 diapers provided just in its first five years.